 MSU is the major university in Memphis, and I was able to spend some time on its campus.
 Undoubtedly, it draws heavily on the Memphis school system, but a school the size of MSU is influential statewide.

 Overton Park Zoo

 I made observations of the various animals:

 The giraffe's neck whirls like it is made of wire.
 The spots on its body are large.
 Those on its neck and legs taper and grow smaller.
 The entrance to its quarters is conveniently high to allow for its height.

 The Kodiac bears are interesting.
 Their little ears, big snouts & thick necks make them look like teddy bears.
 They stand on their hind legs and catch the food people throw.

 It is remarkable how much hippopotamuses resemble pigs.
 They are related!
-Hippos are aquatic and may remain submerged in water for lengthy periods.
+Hippos are aquatic and may remain under water for lengthy periods.